oracle/ojdbc-extensions/ojdbc-provider-spring/README.md

 ```

 Running the jar without `--setup` prints a short info banner (name,
-version, a one-line description, and a link to this README) and exits
+version, a one-line description, and a link to the docs) and exits
 immediately, without reading from standard input.

 For direct `java -jar` execution, `ojdbc-provider-common-1.1.0.jar` must be